-As far as the actual service, LastPass has a host of features like a password generator and dark web monitoring, which serve as useful tools to anyone looking for increased security online.
-Our testing proved that it was easy to use, although there were some bugs with features like password sharing.
+As far as the actual service, LastPass has a host of features like a security dashboard and dark web monitoring, which serve as useful tools to anyone looking for increased security online.
+Our testing proved that it was easy to use, even though we've encountered some bugs in the past.

-The free, individual, and family plans all offer convenient ways to store sensitive information that’s easily accessible and supposedly safe.
-With a manageable price and integrated browser extensions, it’s up to you to decide if you can look past the security issues.
+With a manageable price and integrated browser extensions, it’s up to you to decide if you can look past LastPass's security issues.

 - Saves and organizes passwords